Everything You Need To Master Financial Modeling

 While the types of projects provided to interns differed by each bank, some of the most common tasks included:

-Depending on the specific individuals’ perspectives and goals, this could be perceived as a positive or negative:
+Depending on the specific individuals’ perspectives and goals, remote internships could be perceived as a positive or negative:

 |Positives 👍||Negatives 👎|

-To get straight to the point, Summer 2021 investment banking internships will be conducted remotely in all likelihood.
+To get straight to the point, most Summer 2021 investment banking internships will be conducted remotely in all likelihood.
+However, this does not mean that all investment banks (or locations) will hold virtual internships, as there will certainly be exceptions.

-This was further confirmed on February 16, when Dr. Fauci pushed back his timeline for widespread vaccine availability in the US to mid-late May 2021 after initially predicting late March to early April 2021 earlier in the year, and added further uncertainty into the discussion by mentioning it could even extend into the early fall.
+The concerns of returning to the office were further reinforced on February 16, when Dr. Fauci pushed back his timeline for widespread vaccine availability in the US to mid-late May 2021 after initially predicting late March to early April 2021 earlier in the year, and added further uncertainty into the discussion by mentioning it could even extend into the early fall.

 Dr. Fauci Delays Timeline for Widespread Vaccine Availability in the US (Source: CNBC)